echronos/echronos/pm/reviews/remove_python_nose/David_Martin.0.md

          when the assertions fail, such as for example the actual observed values that caused the assertion to fail.

+[stg: That is a good point.
+I have addressed this issue as suggested.]

 Location: x_test.py:115
 Comment: I did not know about the skipUnless decorator before.
 I like it!